oauthstuff/draft-oauth-par/main.md

 * `redirect_uri`
 * `scope`
 * `state`
+* `code_challenge`
+* `code_challenge_method`

 Depending on client type and authentication method, the request might also include the `client_id`.

-According to Security BCP the request MUST also include the PKCE parameters:

-* `code_challenge` and
-* `code_challenge_method`

 The client adds these parameters in `x-www-form-urlencoded` format to the body of a HTTP POST request.
 If applicable, the client also adds client credentials to the request header or the request body using the same rules as for token requests.

 This is illustrated by the following example